Programs & Services

 tbradley@wcesc.org

 For Eastwood, North Baltimore, and Northwood School Districts: The Early Childhood Education (ECE) grant provides low-cost, high-quality early learning services to eligible children, and promotes academic achievement.
-To learn more about the ECE Grant Preschool, please click here.
+To learn more about the ECE Grant Preschool, please click here or you can download the ECE Grant Application and return it along with the Pre-Registration Form.

 Children must meet age and income eligibility requirements: Children must be at least 3 years of age but not age-eligible for kindergarten.
 Family income must fall at or below 200% of the federal poverty level.
 To learn if your family is eligible for this low-cost, high-quality preschool program, please contact WCESC at preschool@wcesc.org or 419-354-9010.